 Razza Dormello-Olgiata thoroughbred studfarm

 So, the Tenuta San Guido is more than just an incredible wine producing estate.
 Tenuta San Guido produces olive oil too, and the family’s passions have led them to engage in nature preservation and horse breeding as well!
-Visits can be made to the estate, the vineyards, the breeding grounds and the nature preservation with advance notice.
-The Tenuta San Guido is Tuscan quality at its finest
+You can visit the estate, the vineyards, the breeding grounds and the nature preservation with advance notice.
+The Tenuta San Guido is Tuscan quality at its finest.